phoenixframework/phoenix/C_routing.md

 ```

 Note that Phoenix will assume that the path we set ought to begin with a slash, so `scope "/admin" do` and `scope "admin" do` will both produce the same results.

+Note also, that the way this scope is currently defined, we need to fully qualify our controller name, `HelloPhoenix.Admin.ReviewController`.
+We'll fix that in a minute.

 ```elixir
 review_path  GET     /admin/reviews           HelloPhoenix.Admin.ReviewController.index/2